The Noble Corporation (NE) had a good session last reading, didn’t it?

 Are institutional investors increasing their holdings in NE shares?

 During the first quarter, GoldenTree Asset Management LP subtracted a -345,970 position in NE.
-Contrarius Investment Management purchased an additional 1.74 million shares in the last quarter, increasing its holdings by 183.86%, now holding 2.68 million shares worth $68.04 million.
-At the end of the first quarter, Elliott Investment Management LP decreased its NE holdings by -0.09% and now holds 2.6 million NE shares valued at $66.01 million with the lessened 2400.0 shares during the period.
-NE shares are owned by institutional investors to the tune of 85.30% at present.
+Contrarius Investment Management sold an additional 41114.0 shares in the last quarter, decreasing its holdings by -1.53%, now holding 2.64 million shares worth $79.29 million.
+At the end of the first quarter, BlackRock Fund Advisors increased its NE holdings by 189.01% and now holds 2.63 million NE shares valued at $78.94 million with the added 1.72 million shares during the period.
+NE shares are owned by institutional investors to the tune of 83.50% at present.

 Leave a Reply